AdaRoseCannon/webvr/index.md

 * Unreal - Can also be compiled for the Web
 * THREE.js - JavaScript library for building scenes.
 Has nice API
 * A-Frame - What I talk about here, built on THREE.js

+These are all really good solutions and if you are already familiar with one of these then don't feel pressured to change.

 > ## A non-exhaustive list:
 >